jmahler/CSCI-21-Programs-Algorithms-2/README.md

 	shell$ ./palindrome a b c b
 	'a b c d' is NOT a palindrome

-Also include is a utility (palindrome-run.sh) which will run palindrome against a file with one string on each line.
+Also included is a utility (palindrome-run.sh) which will run palindrome against a file with one string on each line.
 See the source of this file for more information.